richbodo/h2gc/README.md

 Future Stuff:
 -------------

-Experimentally, a server component of H2GC is also available.
+Experimentally, a server component of H2GC is also available in this repo.
 We'll call it the H2GC server.
 It is meant to be run online by an expert sysadmin.
 Here's where I reveal my true nerd self and drop into technical jargon.
 DON'T PANIC.

 The current H2GC server is simple and lightweight - it ferries non-sensitive data sent from the client to other services, such as monitoring systems (nagios, observium, zenoss) or helpdesk systems (hosted by your IT guy/gal or in google apps, salesforce, zendesk, etc.).

-As we are going with the standalone server idea for now: Packages of H2GC, and possibly other tools, may need to be spit out by the H2GC server as resources for update systems (puppet, chef, OS updaters, etc.).
+As we are going with the standalone server idea for now: In the future, packages of H2GC, and possibly other tools, may need to be spit out by the H2GC server as resources for update systems (puppet, chef, OS updaters, etc.).
 The design isn't fully baked yet, but the idea of the server is to insulate clients from having to integrate with various cloud services and internal network systems - so those integrations are all fun little projects that can be done as well.

 A better idea than the H2GC server is probably to make H2GC, at least partially, a peer-peer system.
 Here I'll have to wave my hands a bit.
 H2GC clients could connect to one another through broadcast messages or an H2GC website, or a pool of available bittorrent systems.
 Trusted peer groups could be formed, a trivial exercise left for the implementor ;).
 If you had a system like that, you could make each client a monitoring node in a larger group, and everyone could get central reporting of what the network appears to be like.
 You would want to choose an internet scale method for this, if you could.